philippines69/carlcastroarchives/_posts/2022-06-30-morbius-is-one-of-the-movies-of-all-time.md

 <figure><img src="https://cdn.discordapp.com/attachments/993410728088305734/993758051456798751/unknown_1.png" alt="Morbius sweep" style="width:600px;"> <figcaption>Fig. 1.0 - A testament to how groundbreaking this movie is</figcaption> </figure>
 # Choosing to Morb

 Last night, I was faced with a predicament: picking a good movie to play on the TV.
 Oh, what a tragedy.
-Tons of Hollywood films to choose from!
+Tons of Western films to choose from!

-Hmmmm Hollywood.
-HMMMMM Marvel!
+"Western.
+Hollywood.
+Hmmmm Marvel!"
 And so, I browsed for a movie from Marvel's growing (and confusing) lineup of films.

 Aaaand I chose '**_Morbius_**.'
 Why?
 I just thought it'd be funny.